 - Laboratory procedures

-- Haze control and colloidal stability
+- Product shelf life and stability

 Breweries of every size need to establish a quality program and set priorities within that program.
 For an in-depth guide to establishing a quality program and an example quality manual, see Quality Management: Essential Planning for Breweries.

 The Quality Pyramid was developed by the Brewers Association’s Quality Subcommittee.